jarun/nnn/README.md

 ## Introduction

 `nnn` is a full-featured terminal file manager.
-It's tiny, [extremely light and fast](https://github.com/jarun/nnn/wiki/Performance).
+It's tiny in size with an [incredible performance](https://github.com/jarun/nnn/wiki/Performance).

 `nnn` is also a disk usage analyzer, a fuzzy app launcher, a batch file renamer and a file picker.
 The [plugin repository](https://github.com/jarun/nnn/tree/master/plugins#nnn-plugins) has tons of plugins and documentation to extend the capabilities further.
 You can _plug_ new functionality to `nnn` instantly.
 There's an independent [(neo)vim plugin](https://github.com/mcchrish/nnn.vim).